12th October, 2021

 Q: Do you recruit any 11+ students to begin tuition with you when they reach Year Five?

-Q: Would you consider placing my Y4 child on a waiting list, or are there currently any vacancies for students who entered Year Four in September, 2019?
+Q: Are there currently any vacancies for students who entered Year Four in September, 2021?

-A: No. Please do not call me or call at my home to request that your child is placed on a waiting list because I will not fill places in the unlikely event of a place being available.
+A: There are no vacancies for students in Y4 in September 2021.
+After December 31st, I will not fill places left vacant in a group in the unlikely event of a place becoming available.
+(It would be unfair on the existing children in the group.)
 I appreciate that some parents are desperate to start tuition for their child, but there is absolutely nothing I can do for families in this situation.

 Q:Do you offer any tuition in school hours?

-A: No. Please don't contact me to request this service.
+A: No, except to my own students in the very exceptional situation of a lockdown.
+Please don't contact me to request this service.

 Q: Do you offer tuition to children who are home-schooled?